Animation of employee working from home

 After an IT audit, he and his partner discovered that their employees were working well into the after-hours.
 In response, they made a new rule: No work emails between 7 p.m. and 5 a.m.

-“If we see email traffic during the off-time, my business partner and I will simply talk to the individual the next day and remind them of the rule,” says Ross, who adds that while it’s rare, it’s usually a positive conversation.
+“If we see email traffic during the off-time, my business partner and I will simply talk to the individual the next day and remind them of the rule,” said Ross, who adds that while it’s rare, it’s usually a positive conversation.
 “We say something along the lines of how we appreciate their commitment and work ethic but we want them to enjoy their evenings.”

-2. Invest in trust building
+2. Invest in building trust

-According to a Slack study on the future of work, 80% of workers want to know more about how decisions are made in their organisation, and 87% want their future company to be transparent.
+According to a Slack study on the future of work, 80% of workers want to know more about how decisions are made in their organization, and 87% want their future company to be transparent.

 Good employee morale can only reach a certain level without trust in leadership.
 After all, your team would be less likely to communicate or contribute if they don’t feel safe expressing themselves honestly at work.

 Trust is built into the company values at Culture Amp, a leading employee experience and analytics platform.
-Their values include “trust people to make decisions”, “Amplify others”, “Have the courage to be vulnerable” and “Learn faster through feedback.”
+Their values include “Trust people to make decisions”, “Amplify others”, “Have the courage to be vulnerable”, and “Learn faster through feedback.”
 They also have a Slack channel called #yay-we-failed, where employees (affectionately called ‘campers’) openly discuss mistakes and learnings.

-They also have a #ceo channel where founder and CEO Didier Elzinga answers questions submitted through Culture Amp’s ‘ask me anything’ surveys.
+They also have a #ceo channel where Founder and CEO Didier Elzinga answers questions submitted through Culture Amp’s ‘ask me anything’ surveys.

 3. Go beyond “My door is always open”

 For stay interviews, Letendre often starts with “What keeps you here?” and “If you had a magic wand, what would you change?”
-She says the changes employees crave are often inexpensive and achievable, like more engaged and effective leadership, or the ability to have an impact and a voice.
+She said the changes employees crave are often inexpensive and achievable, like more engaged and effective leadership, or the ability to have an impact and a voice.

-Letendre recently conducted interviews with frontline employees at a 70-person company.
-From the information she gathered, the company created a culture committee with a small budget to establish fun activities, brainstorm company-wide initiatives and designate coaching leaders—all with the added bonus of sustaining positive employee morale.
+Letendre recently conducted interviews with front-line employees at a 70-person company.
+From the information she gathered, the company created a culture committee with a small budget to establish fun activities, brainstorm company-wide initiatives, and designate coaching leaders — all with the added bonus of sustaining positive employee morale.
 “Through this we saw a 32% increase in employee engagement and a 28% average increase in performance company-wide.”

 A starting point for creating a culture of open communication with your employees could be as simple as creating open channels where every staff member can feel comfortable asking honest questions to leadership.